 It was during this time that Keith started to explore other painting options outside of oils.
 After some experimentation, he started to fall in love with the properties of acrylics; which can mimic watercolor or oils if they are handled correctly.
 Acrylics as a medium hasn’t been around for very long.
 They didn’t get much use by professional artists until at least the 1970s, as such they are still a somewhat unexplored art form.
 The most common complaint about acrylics is that they tend to have a plastic appearance, which is not surprising considering that they are essentially pigmented liquid plastic.
 Keith was able to overcome this problem through an understanding of the chemical and physical properties of the paint.

-Keith is married to Marcy House.
+Keith is married to Marcy House, and has two young kids and two old cats.
 Marcy is a Foreign Service Officer with the State Dept. Her job will keep them moving every couple of years to a new destination.
-Their first post was to Nogales, Sonora Mexico.
+Their first post was to Nogales, Sonora in Mexico.
 Followed by two years in Accra, Ghana in West Africa.
-They are currently residing in Alexandria, VA.
+They resided in Alexandria, Virginia for three years.
+Currently they are posted to Cuidad Juarez, Chihuahua in Mexico.